Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Example 2 - Specifying the popup size, title and background colour

-If you only have a couple of different sizes such as vertical and horizontal pictures from a camera it is best to duplicate the simpler popup as the user can move them to different places and they will stay.
+If you only have a couple of different sizes such as vertical and horizontal pictures from a camera it is possible to duplicate the simpler popup as the user can move them to different places and they will stay.
 This is impractical when some of the images are different sizes.
 This is the situation when, for example, one is adding a series of screen dumps to an article on configuring Windows.

 The following code allows one to specify the size of the image with each call and also the title and background colour.
 We still reuse the popup window but if the size has changed we resize the window to match the graphic.
-It is only supported in JavaScript 1.2 onwards but being realistic all browsers of generation 4 onwards support JavaScript 1.2 or higher ie 99% or more these days.
+This feature is only supported in JavaScript 1.2 onwards but being realistic all browsers of generation 4 onwards support JavaScript 1.2 or higher ie 99% or more these days.
 Note: the height and width parameters should be those of the image as they have the required padding added - note the difference in padding for a window which is resized or opened the first time.
 As there may not be sufficient space to display all the title the full title now appears if you hover over the popup picture.

 Code to cut and paste for a Demonstration page with Advanced Popup with Title, Image Size and Background Colour parameters